 Entry Requirements

-You must be a registered healthcare professional with the Nursing and Midwifery Council; General Pharmaceutical Health Council; or Health and Care Professions Council.
+• a practitioner with current professional registration with the Nursing and Midwifery Council or General Pharmaceutical Health Council or Health and Care Professions Council.

-• You must have access to an identified clinical work environment, through either a permanent or honorary contract, in order to meet the learning outcomes of the module.
+• working in an appropriate clinical environment, through either a permanent or honorary contract, with a single clinical mentor for the duration of the module.

 Introduction